The "State of 911" Webinar Series

-- GIS Professional Sherry Massey will address the history of the pilot program and current initiatives including gap, overlap and duplication issues and the work that lies ahead
+Glean lessons from Kansas 911 Coordinating Council’s GIS preparation for NG911.
+GIS Professional Sherry Massey will address the history of the pilot program and current initiatives including gap, overlap and duplication issues and the work that lies ahead.

 How Nationwide 911 Data and Strategic Plans Can Improve Emergency Communications at the State and Local Levels

 Each year, state 911 administrators collect and share enormous amounts of data about PSAP operations, funding, NG911 progress and more.
-Ev Bailey, Executive Director of the National Association of State 911 Administrators (NASNA) and a former state 911 official, shares insights about how state leaders can use date from the 2016 National 911 Progress report to benefit state and local operations.
+Presenters share insights about how state leaders can use data from the 2016 National 911 Progress Report to benefit state and local operations.

-Following the first presentation, Michael Garcia from the National Governors Association’s Center for Best Practices will share the results of an effort to support the creation of states strategic plans to enhance land mobile radio, 911 and broadband systems.
-The five participating states also develop a brief highlighting the lessons learned during the planning process in order to help other states improve their emergency communications.
+The presenters also share the results of an effort to support the creation of state strategic plans to enhance land mobile radio, 911 and broadband systems.
+The five participating states in the effort developed a brief highlighting the lessons learned during the planning process in order to help other states improve their emergency communications.

 Ev Bailey, Executive Director, National Association of State 911 Administrators